aminulislamtutul/Appium_Practice/README.md

 # **Appium Practice**
-## All the topics that have been practiced
+## All the topics that have been practised
 - Install & Setup Appium
 - Download Android Studio and Set Up
 - Set up Virtual Device